Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

   	            }
     }
 </code></pre></div></div>
 <figcaption> Figure 7.
-Creating the Basic Popups for each State with Javascript </figcaption> <br>
+Creating the Basic Popups for each State with JavaScript </figcaption> <br>

-<p> It is important to ensure that the "style" and "onEachFeature" functions get applied to the geojson layer.
-This can be added using some brackets in the L.GeoJSON.AJAX command. </p> <br>
+<p> It is important to ensure that the "style" and "onEachFeature" functions are applied to the geojson layer.
+This can be accomplished by including these functions as parameters within the "L.GeoJSON.AJAX" command. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
         // Provide the geoJSON layer
         const geojsonLayer = new L.GeoJSON.AJAX(geojsonurl, {